Walk the Wye Valley Riverbank

 There are active walking groups in Chepstow, Monmouth and Abergavenny.
 These groups arrange regular walks and there are some really excellent walking Festivals in Monmouthshire.
 If you time your visit you could join an organised walk most weekends March to October and when there is a Walking Festival there is a walk or more than one every day It is necessary to pre book these walks.
 If you are interested in Walking Festivals have a look on line, especially at the Monmouthshire Cottages Facebook page where you will see links to them – or ask us before you firm up your cottage booking date.
 We are glad to help.

 If the weather is wet -well then you will get wet and muddy.
 But if you have brought outdoor clothes that’s part of the fun.
-We know you need to start each day warm and dry so we have washing machines and tumble driers in all three cottages.
+We know you need to start each day warm and dry so we have washing machines and tumble driers in the cottages.
 And the hot tub and spa baths will ease those muscles before you pull a cork or head off to the pub.
 You and your dog will snooze by the woodburner, sleep well, and tomorrow you will be ready for another walk!

 Geocaching is absolutely amazing in this area.
 A high tech way to get out and have some fun and there are there are masses of caches!
 Think of it as a walk with treasure hunting.
 It will even persuade teenagers out on the trail.
 See the special page of this website.